ravengao/sf-muni/README.md

 ## SF-MUNI Visualization

 This project is a web visualization system for displaying San Francisco MUNI vehicles locations and routes.
-It allows a list of interactions:
+The frameworks and tech-stack involved are: React, D3.js (v4) and ES6.

+List of interactions implemented:
 1. Filter: Choose specific route checkboxes to filter the results.
 Allows multiple selection
 2. Checkall / Uncheck All route checkboxes
 3. Display the track path of the vehicle that just passes by